 We don't get eclipses every month because the Moon's orbit does not lie in the ecliptic plane.
 At new moon, the Moon is usually above (north) or below (south) the Sun.
 At full moon, the Moon passes north or south of Earth's shadow.
 Only at times 6 months apart, when the new and full moon positions are IN the ecliptic plane, can eclipses occur.

 Speaking of eclipses, we used a demonstration, which shows how shadows behave when the light source is bigger than the object making the shadow.
 There is a region of total shadow where sunlight is completely blocked, and a region of partial shadow where the sunlight is only partially blocked.
 The total shadow is called the umbra while the partial shadow is the penumbra.
 See Figure E-16.
 You get a total lunar eclipse when the Moon moves into Earth's umbra.
+The eclipse is worth the effort to see.
 This doesn't happen at every eclipse.
 Sometimes the Moon is far enough off center in the shadow that only part of the Moon gets into the umbra; this makes a partial eclipse.

 During a lunar eclipse the Moon usually (not always) remains easily visible, glowing with a noticeable reddish color.
 This might be puzzling - if the sunlight is blocked by Earth, what is lighting the Moon?
 Nothing magic - it's still the Sun.
 Earth has an atmosphere, which refracts some sunlight and bends it into the shadow.
 The blue light is blocked by the atmosphere, leaving the red light to go on to the Moon.
 If you were standing on the Moon, you would see a solar eclipse, with the Earth blocking the Sun.
 There would be one major with respect to our solar eclipses: there will be a very bright glowing ring around the Earth.
 That's the light source.
 If Earth had no atmosphere (like the Moon), the Moon would go completely dark during eclipse.
 Of course, there wouldn't be anyone here to watch!